A simpler version of Arroz con Pollo, this Spanish chicken and rice recipe with chorizo is every bit a satisfying and flavorful, one-pan-wonder!

-First, the chicken is covered in a simple spice rub that includes smoked paprika, garlic powder, and a hint of cayenne pepper.
+First, the chicken is covered in a simple spice rub that includes smoked paprika and a hint of cayenne pepper.
 And before we do anything else, we brown the chicken in olive oil; because crispy chicken skin is a must!
 And who can resist the fuller, caramelized flavor?!

 Then, of course, we add Chorizo sausage, which bestows a tangy, deeper, and slightly spicy flavor to the whole dish.